Trkuz/cs50ai/parser/README.md

-# Program designed to phrase an input sentece.
+# Program designed to parse an input sentece.